OnroerendErfgoed/atramhasis/docs/source/demo.rst

     # start server
     $ pserve development.ini

 The Atramhasis demo instance is now running on your localhost at port 6543.
+To reach it, open your browser and surf to the address `<http://localhost:6543>`_.

+You will be greeted by the Atramhasis front page.
+From this page you can start searching and browsing the thesauri.
+You can also start editing the thesauri by surfing to `<http://localhost:6543/admin>`_.
+The demo instance requires that you login to access the admin module.
+We've provided a login mechanism using `Mozilla Persona <http://www.mozilla.org/en-US/persona/>`_ for the demo.
+If you want to run Atramhasis in a production environment, you can easily replace the security module by another one.
+This enables you to use the security mechanisms (eg. LDAP, Active Directory, a custom users database, ...) that your organisation requires.
+Please consult the documentation on :ref:`security` customisation for further information on this topic.